Progressive total-loss settlements in Maryland: how to negotiate a fair offer

 Progressive writes ~13.7% of US auto policies, and their total-loss claims process is broadly the same from state to state.
 What changes in Maryland is the legal backdrop:

 - Total-loss threshold: 75% of pre-loss value.
-Once cost-of-repair (plus salvage value, in TLF states) crosses that threshold, Progressive is required to declare a total loss instead of authorizing repair.
+Once cost-of-repair reaches 75% of pre-loss ACV, Progressive is required to declare a total loss instead of authorizing repair.

 - Appraiser-licensing rules: Maryland does not impose a special licensing requirement on the independent appraiser you retain under your policy's appraisal clause.